Radiation

 BreastScreen WA has metropolitan, regional and mobile screening services.

-There are thirteen permanent clinics located in:
+There are twelve permanent clinics located in:

 Appointments are available 7:30am-5:45pm on weekdays and 8:15am-11:30am on Saturdays at most BreastScreen WA clinics.